What is Occupational Health and Safety?

-Occupational health focuses on preventive care and hazard prevention to keep employees from getting injured at work.
-Prioritizing occupational health is a vital part of keeping the workplace a safe and healthy environment for your employee population.
+Occupational health and safety focuses on preventive care and hazard prevention to keep employees from getting injured at work.
+Prioritizing occupational health is a vital part of maintaining a safe, productive, and healthy workplace for your employee population.

 Whether it’s through wellness assessments or educational workshops, employers have multiple opportunities to keep employees from sustaining injuries.
 Let’s examine three ways employers can help their team prioritize their health and safety at work.